DanialArab/Build-a-Large-Language-Model-From-Scratch/README.md

 - Different categories of fine-tuning

   - The most common ways to fine-tune language models are instruction fine-tuning and classification fine-tuning.
-Instruction fine-tuning involves training a language model on a set of tasks using specific instructions to improve its ability to understand and execute tasks described in natural language prompts, as illustrated in figure 6.2.
+    - Instruction fine-tuning involves training a language model on a set of tasks using specific instructions to improve its ability to understand and execute tasks described in natural language prompts.
+    -